dbohdan/tcl-fcgi/README.md

 Copyright 1998 Tom Poindexter, all rights reserved.
 Portions copyright 2021 D. Bohdan.

-Fcgi.tcl is distributed under a BSD-style license.
+Fcgi.tcl is distributed under a BSD-style license like Tcl's own.
-See the file [`LICENSE.TERMS`](LICENSE.TERMS) for details.
+See the file [LICENSE.TERMS](LICENSE.TERMS) for details.

 ## What is Fcgi.tcl?